dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 ![[Pasted image 20230922070423.png]]
 Pasted image from mobile

+## Ch 4 discussion

+1. FED was designed to keep the central bank from printing money Willy Nilly.
+Does it's existence help prevent end of long term debt cycle since they're (theoretically) politically isolated from the people incurring debt for the gvt (congress)?
+How political is the FED these days?

+2. Seems like US right now is close to the currency breakdown criteria below.
+Low interest rate environment pushed us there?

+> - Amount of debt and money are too large to be turned into real value (I.e. goods and services) they are claims on
+> - Interest rate level to keep debtors from bankruptcy is lower than the rate required for creditors to put money into that debt
+> - Central bank interest rate changes (MP1) and QE (MP2) don't work

+3. In table, how does the gold value change in each country?
+Isn't it supposed to be a global market with the same price everywhere?

+4. Referring to table again, Gold return vs. CPI is because its gotten cheaper to make the things that make up the CPI, right?
+Productivity measurement.

+5. When referring to "interest earning currencies", that means the interest rate of countries that issue the currency, right?
+Not private debt that is issued by people/banks?

+6. Gold vs. CPI

+> - Why does Germany have such a steep increase in gold vs. CPI? after WWI they had high inflation.
+Price of basket of goods goes way up w/r/t while value of gold stays the same.
+So gold becomes more valuable there? compared to bills?

 ## Ch 5: The Big Cycle of Internal Order and Disorder

 ### 6 stages of the internal cycle